-FINDING: Applicant shall submit detailed drawings that demonstrate compliance of the clear vision requirements set forth in 15.88.040 for review during the Site Plan Review and building permit processes.
+FINDING: No new access points are proposed at this time.
+The Applicant shall submit detailed drawings that demonstrate compliance of the clear vision requirements set forth in 15.88.040 for review during the subdivision review and building permit processes.
+Criteria does not apply.